 To be eligible for PA unemployment benefits, you must meet these requirements.

 - Lost your job through no fault of your own — This includes being laid off for lack of work.
 Getting fired for “willful misconduct,” including breaking employer rules, absenteeism without a valid reason, or drug and alcohol abuse are grounds for losing eligibility.
 If you voluntarily quit your job, you may still be eligible for unemployment compensation.
 You’ll have to show that you quit after repeated attempts to keep your job, and that you left for a compelling reason — such as health issues, transportation problems or a significant change in job responsibilities.

 - Been steadily employed over the previous year — This means you must have earned wages of at least $116 per week in at least 18 weeks of what the department terms your “base year.”
 The base year is the first four quarters of the most recent five completed quarters.
-For example, if you file your claim in March 2020, your base year would be October 2018 through September 2019.
-If you filed a claim in April 2020, your base year would be the full year of 2019.
+For example, if you had filed your claim in March 2020, your base year would have been October 2018 through September 2019.
+But, if you had filed a claim in April 2020, your base year would have been the full year of 2019.